vineetrastogi/vineetrastogi.github.io/c1-chefs-kitchen.md

 >

 ### After watching [Shereef's Fireside Chat](http://vimeo.com/85001014), I'm still somewhat nervous about the whole Dev Bootcamp experience.
 I am definitely excited to get going, and learn how to be a "world class beginner", but am mostly unsettled by the expectations for when I begin the 9 week on site program.
 Despite these feelings though, I really believe that the mentors and community at DBC are looking to help each and every student succeed.
-One of the things that drew me to this bootcamp specifically was the small classs sizes.
+One of the things that drew me to this bootcamp specifically was the small class sizes.
 Coming from a university where the majority of my classes were very big, I'm looking forward the learning environment at DBC.

 >